erdogant/dicter/README.md

 * ``dicter`` is Python package with dictionary functions;

-	* Traverse through nested dicts.
+	* Traverse through nested dicts to retrieve key-path.
-	* Set and get multiple keys.
+	* Set value in dictionary using key-path
+	* Get value in dictionary using key-path.
 	* Flattens dicts.
+	* Compare two dicts.
 	* Store and load in json.